10 simple ways to recognise heat exhaustion in chickens.

 Why is recognising heat exhaustion important?

-• Above 25ºC (77ºF), heat exhaustion will increase rapidly.
+• above 25ºC (77ºF), heat exhaustion increases rapidly

 Why does it happen?

-A Buff Orpington hen wandering through grass.Heavier breeds like this Buff Orpington don't do as well in hot climates.
+A brown Buff Orpington hen wandering through grass.Heavier breeds like this Buff Orpington don't do as well in hot climates.

 How to tell if your flock is suffering from heat exhaustion.